• Skip to main content

 Quick-dry tops work best for Ayung rafting.

-Skip cotton.
-It stays wet and clings to your skin.
 Choose polyester, sports fabrics, or rash guards instead.
 These materials dry fast and remain breathable in Bali’s humidity.

 Need sun protection?
 Long-sleeve rash guards work well without causing overheating.